keboola/component-generic/README.md

 # Integration

-For information about deployment and integration with Keboola, please refer to the [deployment section of the developer documentation](https://developers.keboola.com/extend/component/deployment/).
+For details about deployment and integration with Keboola, refer to the [deployment section of the developer documentation](https://developers.keboola.com/extend/component/deployment/).